pivotal/docs-tap/getting-started.md

     ![Generate Accelerators prompt](images/getting-started-tap-gui-3.png)

-4. After the Task Activity processes are complete, click **DOWNLOAD ZIP FILE**.
+4. After the Task Activity processes are completed, click **DOWNLOAD ZIP FILE**.

     ![Task Activity progress bar](images/getting-started-tap-gui-4.png)

 5. After downloading the ZIP file, expand it in a workspace directory and follow your preferred procedure for uploading the generated project files to a Git repository for your new project.

-6. Deploy the Tanzu Java Web App accelerator by running the `tanzu apps workload create` command:
+6. Deploy the `Tanzu Java Web App` accelerator by running the following `tanzu apps workload create` command:

     ```
     tanzu apps workload create tanzu-java-web-app \